 If it helps, bookmark or print out this page of archetype examples to re-read as you go through this process.

-I know how debilitating low self-esteem and poor self-confidence can be.
+I know how debilitating low self-esteem, lack of self-respect, and poor self-confidence can be.
 I have struggled with this many times in my own life.
 The difference is that I accept it as normal and do my best to move on, take care of myself, and honor my gifts.

 If you have any experiences or insights to share about the archetype examples above, I encourage you to share below.